hellowearemito/yii2-coding-standards/README.md

 **Warning**: always check phpcbf's output and keep backups.
 If it breaks your code, you get to keep both pieces.

+You should also run a syntax check using `php -l` before running phpcbf, because some sniffs assume the code is syntactically valid, and may mangle it if it is not.

 If you're using PhpStorm you can configure it to use CodeSniffer using Settings → PHP → Code Sniffer.
 The standard can be specified at Inspections → PHP → PHP Code Sniffer validation.